|

 The Stones songs were as much in demand as their autographs.
 (Right, from the Mary Payne collection).

-The following year, Tony Merrick joined Radio Scotland as Steve (or Stevie) Merike, just before the station's enforced closure.
+The following year, Tony Merrick joined Radio Scotland as Steve (or Stevi) Merike, just before the station's enforced closure.
 After the Marine Offences Bill became law in August 67, Steve swelled the ranks of the 'Caroline outlaws' aboard the Mi Amigo.
 The photo (left) was taken after Steve's guest DJ appearance on Pirate BBC Essex 2009.
 See a photo of Steve aboard Caroline in the Pirate Radio Hall of Fame.
 (He's changed a bit!)

-In December 1965, while still serving in the Royal Air Force, Steve had been the first singer to record a single with a Stones 'A' side, As Tears Go By, and a Beatles 'B' side, Girl.
+In December 1965, while still serving in the Royal Air Force, Steve (Michael Willis) had been the first singer to record a single with a Stones 'A' side, As Tears Go By, and a Beatles 'B' side, Girl.
 This first outing, funded by his mother at a cost of £50.00, was never released.
 "Immediate didn't like it!"
-Steve says, but he obviously thought he was on to a winner with a Stones/Beatles combination, and repeated the exercise with Lady Jane/Michelle.
+Steve said, but he obviously thought he was on to a winner with a Stones/Beatles combination, and repeated the exercise with Lady Jane/Michelle.
 A shame that he didn't choose a different Jagger/Richards composition avoiding the situation of a simultaneous release from another singer.

 David Garrick trained as an opera singer and clearly retained a flair for the flamboyant and theatrical.
 Two decades before Saturday Night Fever, Garrick was given to wearing frilly shirts slashed to the waist, revealing a medallion the size of an LP.
 Well-promoted by Big L, he made a number of guest appearances at Radio London shows including the Coronation ballroom at Pleasurama in Ramsgate.
 The May 13th Pleasurama show was hosted by Mark Roman, resplendent in toga; at David's June 10th appearance, Keith Skues was the man in charge.
 David also guested at the Radio London Trophy meeting at Brands Hatch on June 19th.

 David's follow-up single, Dear Mrs Applebee, was marginally more successful in the nationals (#22) and a huge hit in Germany.
 David eventually returned to opera singing.
 He made a brief on-stage appearance at the 1999 Brighton Festival of the Sixties - sans medallion!
+Sadly, he died in August 2013.

 25